Being a landlord can be difficult.

 They summarise a property’s energy efficiency based on insulation and heating.

-3. Take note of your inventory
+3. Take an inventory

 - Furniture provided